BMGhack/bmghack.github.io/README.md

 What is Civic Hacking?
 To paraphrase [this article on opengovdata.io](https://opengovdata.io/2014/civic-hacking/):

-"Civic hackers are programmers, designers, data scientists, good communicators, civic organizers, entrepreneurs, government employees and anyone willing to get her hands dirty solving problems. "
+"Civic hackers are programmers, designers, data scientists, good communicators, civic organizers, entrepreneurs, government employees and anyone willing to get her hands dirty solving problems."

 We're a [Code for America Brigade](http://brigade.codeforamerica.org/brigade/BMG-Hack/).

 ## Meeting schedule

 Meetings happen on the second Thursday of every month.
+Tech skills aren't necessary to participate, only a willingness to collaborate to make our community better.

 Our scheduled meeting for 2018 are: